from-vacuum/moebius-transformation/README.md

 This creates smooth, continuous deformations that preserves angles.

 Connect any POP geometry or just point cloud and make sure it is centerd at the origin.
+Change `Amount Radians`

 <img src="grid-preview.gif" alt="BasicTouch Preview" width="420"/>